 How do you come up with new plots and events?

-Why have you only got twenty murders when some of the competition have hundreds?
+Why have you only got a small selection of murders when some have hundreds?

 What is your most memorable event?

 "Like a good butler, discretion is vital in my line of work."

 Well spill the beans on one that you can...

 "OK, not long ago we launched several TV series to journalists including one for Law & Order.
 We had about 20 staff involved including actors, writers and event managers and took over the ground floor of a London hotel.
 Through the night we installed a full CSI Lab, Courtroom, murder scene and Interrogation Room so that the journalists could experience highlights from the show.
 It was an amazing event and many of the things we developed now feature in our murders.
 The journalists wrote some great reviews which was the icing on the cake!"

 "Fun, engaging, memorable!"